 “A recent industry-wide survey concluded that virtually all clinical researchers experience issues with keeping track of their documents and data in their clinical operations”

 Moreover, failure in record keeping also results in the costly reiterations of research activities.
 While academia and smaller industry typically perform the early stages of clinical development, Big Pharma’s involvement is essential for completing the later stages and bringing a candidate product towards market authorization.
-Taking over projects from smaller stakeholders, Big Pharma are often seen to reiterate research activities due to documentation inadequacies in upstream trial phases.
+Taking over projects from smaller stakeholders, Big Pharma are often seen to reiterate research activities because they cannot garantee data quality and validity due to documentation inadequacies in upstream trial phases.
 This leads to an enormous amount of unnecessary costs and ultimately delays time to market as well as driving the commercial price of the product under investigation.

 To make things worse, fabricated or concealed clinical research data continues to be an issue.
 Over past years, marketed drugs have been recalled for lacking safety or efficacy on several occasions, underlining that inadequate recordkeeping can put trial subjects and patients at risk.
 These cases come at high costs for already risk-averse biopharmaceutical companies and failure to prove adequate recordkeeping is thus a major obstacle for the progression of medical solutions initiated by academia and smaller industry across the pharmaceutical value chain.